QubesOS/qubes-doc/security-info/security-pack.md

     very soon, the possibility of having to disclose any of the Qubes signing keys to anybody might have pretty serious consequences for those who decided to entrust Qubes with anything serious.
-And we would like to minimize these consequences with this canary thing.
+And we would like to somehow minimize these consequences with this canary thing.

     Additionally the canary is a nice way of ensuring "freshness" of our messaging to the community.